The Vermont Statutes Online

 The Governor:

-(1) May terminate by proclamation the emergencies provided for in sections 9 and 11 of this title; provided, however, that no emergencies shall be terminated prior to the termination of such emergency as provided in federal law.
+(1) May terminate by declaration the emergencies provided for in sections 9 and 11 of this title; provided, however, that no emergencies shall be terminated prior to the termination of such emergency as provided in federal law.

 (2) May declare the state of emergency terminated in any area affected by an all-hazards event.